 They came, they listened, they chanted.

-More than 100 passionate people showed up at Majestic Square this morning for the Whanganui Strike 4 Climate.
+More than 100 passionate people showed up at Majestic Square yesterday for the Whanganui Strike 4 Climate.

 Young and old stood and listened as speeches were delivered by Whanganui Girls' College student Amelia Jury, who organised the event, and others, including Whanganui District Council councillor Alan Taylor and Horizons councillor Nicola Patrick.

 Taylor apologised for council adopting a watered done climate emergency declaration in a speech where he said he worried about his grandchildren.

 Jury elicited the loudest response from the masses as the 15-year-old took to the stage and made an impassioned speech.

 "My mind is set in the teenage world.
 I should be crying over boys and the party I couldn't go to, not the rainforests and the big fires, the rising oceans and the melting ice, the Government's lies and the animals that die, because I am just a teen."

 When she finished, the crowd erupted in applause and the chants continued.